-With medical device recalls up by 71% in 2018 and 2019 vs the previous two years, and software issues becoming the leading cause of medical device recalls, it’s more vital than ever to build a robust product with patient safety in mind from the ground up.
+With the number of medical device recalls growing and software issues becoming the leading cause of medical device recalls, it’s more vital than ever to build a robust product with patient safety in mind from the ground up.
 For the health of all patients and operators involved – and for your business.
 Here are our top 5 tips for hitting the ball out of the park when it comes to medical device quality assurance and regulatory compliance.

 Patient safety needs to come first - always